-In fiscal year 2014 the governments in the United States are expected to spend about 36 percent of Gross Domestic Product.
+In fiscal year 2016 the governments in the United States are expected to spend about 36 percent of Gross Domestic Product.
 Most of the money goes for health care, education, pensions, defense, and welfare programs.
-Health care spending is split mainly between federal and state governments; education spending is mainly spent by local governments; pension spending is primarily the federal governments Social Security program and the states’ government employee pension programs.
+Health care spending is split mainly between federal and state governments; education spending occurs mainly at the local government level; pension spending is primarily the federal governments Social Security program and the states’ government employee pension programs.

-The four big programs each cost about one trillion dollars a year.
+The four big functions each cost about one trillion dollars a year.